Arts, Culture, and Heritage Collections Programme

 - documentary and moveable heritage organisations provide their full range of activities on a sustainable basis.

-Implementation of the Arts, Culture, and Heritage Collections Programme begins in early 2012.
-The Arts, Culture, and Heritage Collections Programme lists a number of short-term or longer-term projects including initiatives originating from the draft Central City Plan.
+Development of the Arts, Culture, and Heritage Collections Programme is currently underway.
+The Arts, Culture, and Heritage Collections Programme will document the key projects driving recovery, including initiatives originating from the draft Central City Plan.

 A framework for the development of the Christchurch Central Business District (CBD) is under development.
 The blueprint will also include specific locations of strategic anchor projects (which could include key cultural venues and facilities) and planning timescales for construction works.